evanhackett/stuff-you-should-know/README.md

   * watch any of his talks on youtube, read his Quora answers
 * Rich Hickey
   * watch any of his talks on youtube (although some are specific to the language Clojure, not all of them are)
+* Leslie Lamport
+  * has invented many of the tools academics and distributed systems use
+    * LaTeX
+    * PAXOS Consensus Algorithm
+    * Many more
+  * Invented a mathimatically proovable solver for computer programs called TLA+
+    * See his series on this on youtube
+* Linus Torvalds
+  * Founded and started the Linux OS
+  * Not a lot of talks, but his code is a great read
+* Dennis Ritchie
+  * Wrote B, C and Unix (Along with Ken Thompson)
+  * Basically one of the godfathers of all modern programming, the C style is used in almost every modern procedural language
 * Douglas Crockford
   * has great talks about javascript on youtube
 * David Beazley